With a cash-out refinance you can use the equity in your home to get cash back.

 By carefully assessing which type of loan is best suited to your needs, you can decide if a cash-out refinance loan is right for you.
 Here are some of the benefits of this type of loan.

-- You can take advantage of lower interest rates that occur in the housing market.
+- Take advantage of lower interest rates that occur in the housing market

 Who Can Get a Cash-Out Refinance Loan?

 Qualifying for a cash-out refinance loan is similar to qualifying for an initial mortgage.
 Your lender will consider the loan-to-value ratio, your credit score and the appraised value of the home when deciding whether to issue the loan.
 The loan-to-value ratio is figured by dividing the mortgage amount owed by the appraised value.
 Typically, that figure must be less than 80%.